huggingface/blog/st-inference-api.md

  'What are Medicare late enrollment penalties?',
  'What is TRICARE ?']
  ```
 This list represents the FAQs that most resemble the query.
 Nice!
+We used here NumPy and Pandas as our main tools.
+However, the Sentence Transformers library includes very useful functions to easily operate with `torch.Tensors`.
+For example, the `sentence_transformers.util.semantic_search()` function would directly return the cosine similarity scores of an embedded query and an embedded dataset ([see the documentation](https://www.sbert.net/examples/applications/semantic-search/README.html#util-semantic-search)).

 ## 4. Additional resources!
 If you want to know more about the Sentence Transformers library: